 The file must exist and be accessible by the user.
-It may not already be tied by another user tie+file □FTIE O A Tie with first available number. '''
+It may not already be tied by another user.

 A tie number of 0 as argument to a create, share tie or exclusive tie operation, allocates the first (closest to zero) available tie number, and returns it as an explicit result.
 This allows you to simplify code.
 For example: